remichu-ai/gallama/README.md

 For model not listed here, you can refer to `examples/Model_Downloader.ipynb` for code to download from huggingface.
 And then you will need to manually update the config in `~/gallama/model_config.yaml`.
 Instruction will be updated

+Sometime, the download speed might get slowed down.
+Just cancel the download by Ctrl+C and run the same download command again.
+The download will resume with higher speed.

 ## OpenAI Compatible Server
 Fully compatible with the OpenAI client.